sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

 - This artifact is pushed using the image manifest
-- The artifactType is pulled up from the config media type
+- The `artifactType` is pulled up
-  - If the artifactType field is defined in the image manifest, that is used instead of the config mediaType
+  - Using the `artifactType` if defined, else the `config.mediaType` value
 - Any annotations here are pulled up
 - And the subject matches
-- So that's it, we have a way to extend the f27 manifest with extra metadata, without changing it
+- So that's it, we added an association to the f27... manifest, without changing it
-- We can add or remove these artifacts, and the referrers API needs to update
+- We can add or remove these artifacts, and the referrers API or our fallback tag needs to update

 ---